viesti/cypress-clojurescript-preprocessor/README.md

 # cypress-clojurescript-preprocessor

-ClojureScript preprocessor for Cypress
+ClojureScript preprocessor for Cypress.

-## Usage:
+## Example usage

 1. Create a project